Chart Color Schemes

 Household Composition

-Blayney has a typical household mix, with a fairly typical median household size
+Blayney has a typical household mix, with a higher-than-average median household size

-Family households constitute 72.7% of all households, including 30.3% couples with children, 30.2% couples without children, and 10.8% single parent families.
-Non-family households account for the remaining 27.3%, with lone person households at 25.6% and group households comprising 1.7% of the total.
-The median household size is 2.5 people, which aligns with the average in the Rest of NSW.
+Family households account for 72.7% of all households, including 30.3% couples with children, 30.2% couples without children, and 10.8% single parent families.
+Non-family households constitute the remaining 27.3%, with lone person households at 25.6% and group households comprising 1.7%.
+The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households